hilfigertout/HackRshell/README.md

   - **exit**: end the shell session and close the socket connection.

 All other strings will result in a "Command '_____' not recognized" response.

 ## Notes that You Might Want to Know

-- The command socket has a timeout of 5 minutes, increased from the R default of 1 minute.
-If one or both sockets is waiting on communication for 5 minutes, they will skip past that communication with a null value.
-There are some safeguards in place to prevent this from causing a crash, and in general it should be safe to let the program idle for a while, but you may see a few null reads pop up on your screen.
+- The command socket has a timeout of 24 hours, increased from the R default of 1 minute.
+So don't leave the reverse shell idle for longer than 24 hours, or you will silently lose the connection.

 -  In order to keep the transmissions to a single line for the `readLines()` function, newline characters sent from the client are encoded as the string `%&%` before being sent to the server for decoding.
 While it's not likely to come up, if a command output happens to contain that string naturally, it will get replaced with a newline.
 (Downloading and uploading files are not affected by this, as those functions use a separate socket and separate read/write functions.)